 The Conservative government of Prime Minister Margaret Thatcher came under enormous criticism, some of it from their own supporters.
 A rally of 200,000 poll tax opponents in London, in March 1990, turned into a riot.

 The government scrambled to find a way out of a mess it had created.
 The answer, it turned out, was for the Conservative Party to dump Mrs. Thatcher and let her successor, John Major, cancel the tax.
 Mr. Major then brought in a property tax much like the one that had existed before.

-People in at least 35 countries are frustrated at the lack of progress made by governments on the issue of climate change and loss of biodiversity.
+People in at least 35 countries were frustrated at the lack of progress made by governments on the issue of climate change and loss of biodiversity.

 Under the banner of the Extinction Rebellion (XR), the protests started in mid-2018 and have exploded in numbers across the globe.
 In November 2018, thousands of activists blocked traffic on five bridges in London, England, while others glued themselves to public buildings.